Skip to main content

 Where are they now?

-Dr Suzanne Dawson is a Practitioner Fellow in the Caring Futures Institute, Flinders University and works in clinical practice as Principal Occupational Therapist for Southern Adelaide Local Health Network mental health services.
+At the time of this award Dr Suzanne Dawson was a Practitioner Fellow in the Caring Futures Institute, Flinders University and working in clinical practice as Principal Occupational Therapist for Southern Adelaide Local Health Network mental health services.

 Share or print